Listen to this article

 - Competitive position: Weak against online competitors

-- Valuation: Low P/E of 8, but declining earnings
+- Valuation: Low P/E of 8, but earnings are falling

 - Risk assessment: High risk of continued decline